bobeu/nft-gated-dapp-dexHosting/README.md

 # Description

-SwapLab is a small project built from Celosage tutorial that showcase how to build a decentralized ERC20 to Celo exchange.
-It comprises the smart contract and frontend to interact with it.
-CELOG token was created to act as a test token that will be exchanged for $CELO.
+SwapLab is a small project built from Celosage tutorial that showcase how to build a Dapp that exchanges ERC20 token to $Celo coin.
+It comprises the smart contract and frontend to interact with it. $CELOG token was created to act as a test token that will be exchanged for $CELO.

 # Technology
-This dApp is built on Celo alfajores (Celo testnet).
+The smart contract is deployed on Celo alfajores (Celo testnet).

 # Stack
 - Smart contract: